 Example: High-tech brand Oerlikon wrote an article, including infographics and other visuals, for their site on the subject of how air travel is affecting the business of airplane manufacturing.
 Not only did Business Insider publish the visuals, they actually syndicated the entire article.

-Again, there is always the possibility that a journalist will pass on your content for one reason or another.
+Frankly, there is always the possibility that a journalist will pass on your content for one reason or another.
 Worst case, you can pitch to a different publication or publish yourself knowing you have a great idea that resonates with your target audience.
 But the more you get used to pitching, the more likely you are to get the earned media coverage you’re after.

-If you need a little help reaching the right audience, we’re always happy to chat.
-You can also learn more about getting more eyes on your content by downloading our free e-book, The Ultimate Guide to Content Distribution.
+And if you need a little help reaching the right audience, we’re always happy to chat.